feranick/TFlite-builds/README.md

 PYTHON_VERSION ?= 3.12
 NUMPY_VERSION ?= 1.26.4
 ```
+For `Ubuntu 24.04` and newer, replace the file `tensorflow/lite/tools/pip_package/update_sources.sh` with the one provided in this repository.

 Note: if you are building against Ubuntu, this is all you need to change.
 If you are building for `debian:bookworm` or `debian:bullseye`, you need to remove/comment the following line from `tensorflow/lite/tools/pip_package/Dockerfile.py3`, since the added ppa repository is specific only to ubuntu.